Last verified: 17 days ago

 Evidence under review. — Not yet rated

-A cosmetic skin-conditioning agent with no clinical evidence supporting use as an oral supplement.
+A cosmetic skin-conditioning agent with no clinical evidence supporting use as a supplement.

 -